roeszler/kapthol/README.md

   - [Google HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.html#General)

 Getting started with your Portfolio Projects can be daunting, planning your project can make it a lot easier to tackle, take small steps to reach the final outcome and enjoy the process!

+ *__Please Note__ : Kaptain Holiday is a fictitious site at the time of coding.
+Notwithstanding its theoretical nature, it has been written as a proof of concept and invitation to treat for possible interested investors into the future.
+All copyright for ideas, concepts and materials lies with Stuart Roeszler © 2022.*